 For these reasons, rare diseases need particular attention and the HRCI is committed to improving all aspects of research into rare diseases.
 We do this in the following ways:

 - By convening the national Rare Disease Taskforce, comprised of patient organisations/representatives, researchers, industry representatives and other stakeholders.
+This is a partnership between HRCI, Rare Diseases Ireland and IPPOSI.

 - By contributing to annual Rare Disease Day initiatives.